courtneyglosser/gamedev/Visitor/Readme.md

 -- So, could get more robust in save structure.
 -- Would be nice to suppose JSON or some other data format

+Investigate and potentially implement WAD-style game asset storage

+Also, clean up this readme and build a separate more robust TODO system